mbest1813/documentation/v2/clickstream/destinations/adobe-analytics.md

 ### List Variables

-You can map your Astronomer Clickstream properties in your settings to any of your three list variables - `props`, `eVar`, `hVar`.
+You can map your MetaRouter properties in your settings to any of your three list variables - `props`, `eVar`, `hVar`.
 You can either send the property value as a comma delimited string (ie. `'john,charlie,alfred'`) or as an Array (`['john', 'charlie', 'alfred']`).
 If the provided data will be an Array, we will join it into a comma delimited string and then sending to Adobe!

 ### Sending Data to Adobe Analytics

-Our recommendation is to create both an Astronomer Clickstream and Adobe Analytics tracking plan before attempting to send any events/properties to Adobe, since you’ll have to map all your Astronomer Clickstream events to Adobe `events` and Astronomer Clickstream properties to Adobe `eVars` or `props` in both the Astronomer Clickstream settings UI and your Adobe Mobile Services dashboard.
+Our recommendation is to create both a MetaRouter and Adobe Analytics tracking plan before attempting to send any events/properties to Adobe, since you’ll have to map all your MetaRouter events to Adobe `events` and MetaRouter properties to Adobe `eVars` or `props` in both the MetaRouter settings UI and your Adobe Mobile Services dashboard.

 ### Page

-By default, the Astronomer Clickstream snippet includes an empty `page()` call.
+By default, the MetaRouter snippet includes an empty `page()` call.
 When `page()` is called, here's the things that will happen:

 1. Set `window.s.pageName` to the `name` of the page call was.
-By default, the Astronomer Clickstream `.page()` call will set `window.s.pageName` to be the passed argument.
+By default, the MetaRouter `.page()` call will set `window.s.pageName` to be the passed argument.
 Since the default `page()` call has no arguments, `window.s.pageName` will be set as `undefined`.
 For calls like `page('Homepage')`, the `window.s.pageName` property will be set to the String passed, in this example, `'Homepage'`.

    **Note**: For an empty `page()` call, Adobe Analytics will fallback by default to displaying the `url` as the name of the page.